 Whoever held that section of the Danube river, was in charge of the routes between the Balkans and Hungary.
 Serbian Despot Lázár Brankovics had made a contract with King Zsigmond (Sigismund) of Hungary but the Despot died in 1427.

 According to the treaty, the Despots’men had to cede the Serbian forts at the Iron Gate to Hungary so as to stop the expanding Ottoman Empire.
-Most sadly, the Serbian guards of Galambóc castle ignored this treaty and sold the fort to the Turks, instead.
+Most sadly, the Serbian guards of Galambóc castle ignored this treaty and sold the fort to the Ottomans, instead.

 In answer to this, a castle was quickly built on the Hungarian side of the river: it was named after the Hungarian Saint László by King Zsigmond himself who revered this knightly saint.
 Szentlászlóvár castle was ready in 1428 and the Hungarians attacked Galambóc from here.
 We know that the Castellain of the fort was Bocskai Miklós of Keresztúr in 1428 and the Vice-Castellan was János, son of Acsai (Acha-i) Pál.